nextpyp/pyp/docs/guide/picking3d.rst

 .. admonition:: Tips

     * To improve accuracy, the model can be re-trainined using more labels
-    * To detect particles distributed along fibers or tubules, select ``Fiber mode``.
-This will group neighboring particles, fit a smooth trajectory to them, and re-sample positions along the fitted curve
+    * To detect particles distributed along fibers or tubules, select the option ``Fiber mode``.
+This will group together neighboring particles, fit a smooth trajectory to them, and re-sample positions along the fitted curve